Oswegatchie FFA Camp

 Croghan, NY 13327

 • What address do I email my child at?
-You should email info@oswegatchie.org.
+You should email [email protected].
 Based on the volume of emails we receive, your child will not be able to email back.
 Your emails are handed out at lunch and dinner.

 • What about Bed Bugs?
 We have never had a problem with bed bugs.

-However, I would suggest not sending your child a care package, but give them the cash to put in our camp store account.
-This way they can get what they want, they have to budget their own money, and they will not have to worry about squirrels getting at it if they leave candy at their campsite during the day.
+• Should I send a care package?
+I would suggest not sending your child a care package; instead, give them the cash to put into their camp store account.
+This way, they can get what they want, budget their own money, and not worry about squirrels getting at it if they leave candy at their campsite during the day.

 Send us Your Questions!